Verse 1: "On the third day there was a wedding at Cana in Galilee, and the mother of Jesus was there."

-The 6 stone water jars, holding 20-30 gallons each, were being reserved for ritual purposes and would have been enough to fill a Jewish immersion pool used for ceremonial purification.
+The six stone water jars, holding 20-30 gallons each, were being reserved for ritual purposes and would have been enough to fill a Jewish immersion pool used for ceremonial purification.

-The miracle of turning water into wine is seen as a literal creative act of God incarnate.
+The miracle of Jesus turns water into wine, is seen as a literal creative act of God incarnate.

 Verse 11: "This, the first of his signs, Jesus did at Cana in Galilee, and manifested his glory.
 And his disciples believed in him."

-This beginning of miracles is truly an introduction to all the other miracles performed by Jesus.
+Jesus turns water into wine is an introduction to all the other miracles performed by Jesus.

 John refers to Jesus' miracles as "signs."
 God had often manifested His glory by doing signs (EX 16:7).
 Moses' first sign was turning water into blood (EX 7:20),